 The Aggie OneCard is the official N.C.
 A&T identification card.
 In addition to identifying the relationship to the university, the card is a mechanism for accessing cardholder accounts and privileges.
-The Aggie OneCard Office, located in the Aggie Dome, issues all Aggie OneCards.
-Hours of operation are Monday through Friday from 8 a.m. - 5p.m.
+All Aggie OneCards are issued by the Aggie OneCard Center.
+Hours of operation are Monday through Friday from 8 a.m. - 5 p.m.